irudnyts/irudnyts.github.io/_drafts/2019-01-14-r-coding-style-guide.md

     }
     ```

-* Curly braces and new lines can avoided, if a statement after `if` is very short.
+* Curly braces and new lines can be avoided, if a statement after `if` is very short.

     ```r
     # Good